 Dark yellow urine in dogs often indicates dehydration.
 Dehydration may occur if your dog has an illness which also has signs of lack of appetite and vomiting.
 Make sure your dog has access to fresh, clean water so they can hydrate themselves.
 If your dog refuses to drink then seek advice from a veterinarian, as your dog may be sick.

 Typically with this color urine you should seek attention from a veterinarian immediately.
 The colors brown and orange could indicate the release of an oxygen and iron binding protein called myoglobin that is found in the muscles of a dog.
 This protein is released when the muscles are stressed.
 For example, if your dog barks excessively at something like thunder, the muscles that are used to bark and run around may become aggravated, therefore becoming temporarily damaged and fatigued, leading to the release of myoglobin.
 Typically, you won’t be able to tell by yourself if your dog has any interior muscle damage, which is why you should go to the vet.
 Bilirubin may also be released, which is a brown/yellowish pigment, found in bile made by the liver.
 If the liver is not functioning properly, too much bilirubin may be produced.
-Brown could also indicate old blood in the urinary tract.
+Brown urine could also indicate old blood in the urinary tract.
 Old blood could be caused by a past kidney infection, kidney/bladder stones, bladder infections, or tumors.
 If there is pink or red in your dog’s urine it could indicate current problems with any of the aforementioned causes of brown urine.
 This means, your dog could be currently suffering from kidney stones, a bladder infection, a urinary tract infection, and so on.
 You should seek veterinarian assistance immediately so testing can be done and possible medications can be prescribed.